vroh/B2CViz/README.md

 ![Highlighting cells](man/figures/Slide7.JPG)

-### Prefilter to only keep cells of interest
+### Pre-filter to only keep cells of interest

 You can select features and threshold expression levels to be used for data pre-filtering.
-If using multiple features, add them in lists in the same order that the feat parameter.
+If using multiple features, add them in lists of vectors in the same order than the feat parameter.

 ``` r
 plot_b2c(b2c = b2c_1, feat = "CDH1", filter.feat = "CLU", filter.threshold = 5)